mhsefidgar/Cpp/dataStorageCpp.md

 p1.age = 25;
 ```

-6. Classes: Classes are user-defined data types that encapsulate data and functions.
+6.  **Classes**: Classes are user-defined data types that encapsulate data and functions.
 They are declared using the `class` keyword.
 Here's a simplified example:

 ```